sonatype-nexus-community/nexus-blobstore-azure-cloud/README.md

 In Nexus Repository Manager 3.30.0+ Azure Blob Store support is available for pro users.
 This plugin is not going to be updated or supported anymore.
 Use at your own risk.

-While nexus is stopped, copy target/nexus-blobstore-azure-cloud-0.5.0-SNAPSHOT-shaded.jar in the deploy folder in your nexus 3 distribution.
+While NXRM is stopped, copy target/nexus-blobstore-azure-cloud-0.5.0-SNAPSHOT-shaded.jar in the deploy folder in your nexus 3 distribution.
 Start nexus and the plugin will be installed.

 Log in as admin and create a new blobstore, selecting 'Azure Cloud Storage' as the type.